 The manuscript was translated by G.A.
 Lee before being placed in a new frame and hung on the wall of the ICAEW Library & Information Service where it remained for 30 years.

-G. Lee dated the manuscript to the 15th century, surmising that it was probably of German origin.
-In his opinion, G. Lee thought the text would have been considered heretical and most likely to have been confiscated by the synagogue authorities but that 'as it contained in several places the standard Jewish abbreviation of the divine name it would have been considered impious to destroy it directly.
+Lee dated the manuscript to the 15th century, surmising that it was probably of German or Central European origin.
+In Lee’s opinion the text would have been considered heretical and most likely to have been confiscated by the synagogue authorities but that 'as it contained in several places the standard Jewish abbreviation of the divine name it would have been considered impious to destroy it directly.
 It was therefore ritually singed with the flame of a lamp; the shape of the indentation at one side is consistent with such burning'.

 You can read more about the manuscript and its translation in the article 'The Melekh Manuscript: A Discovery in the English Institute Library' by G. A. Lee, published in The Accountant (pages 622-624) on November 16th 1972.

 The manuscript is available to view at Chartered Accountants' Hall by prior arrangement with the library team.

 Historical Accounting Literature